Rooms: 3,211, including 436 suites.

 Shows: Michael Jackson One by Cirque du Soleil.

-Clubs: Light Nightclub, House of Blues, Daylight Beach Club and Moorea Beach Club.
+Clubs: Daylight Beach Club and Moorea Beach Club.

 Nightlife: Several bars and lounges.

-Shopping: 40+ shops and restaurants located in Mandalay Place, an upscale boutique mall that connects Mandalay Bay to the Luxor in addition the several resort shops.
+Shopping: 40+ shops and restaurants located in Mandalay Place, a boutique mall that connects Mandalay Bay to the Luxor in addition the several resort shops.

-Pool: 11 acres of beach environment includes three pools, a lazy river, a topless pool and a 1.6-million-gallon wave pool with a sand-and-surf beach.
+Pool: 11-acres of beach environment includes three pools, a lazy river and a wave pool with a sand-and-surf beach.

 Spa: The 30,000 square-foot Spa Mandalay offers multiple types of massages and services as well as a full-service salon.
-The connected Delano resort has a 14,000 square-foot Bathhouse spa.
+The connected W resort has a 14,000 square-foot Bathhouse spa.

 Wedding chapel: Three wedding chapels.